stefanpejcic/dev.openpanel.com/docs/services.md

 ## Docker

+[Docker](https://www.docker.com/) rootful is used to run all the shared services.
+Default services can be viewed [here](https://github.com/stefanpejcic/openpanel-configuration/blob/main/docker/compose/docker-compose.yml).

-[Docker](https://www.docker.com/) is used to isolate user accounts and provide them a VPS-like experience.
+[Docker Rootless mode](https://docs.docker.com/engine/security/rootless/) is used for each user account to isolate their containers.
-During OpenPanel installation process, defualt storage driver for Docker is set to [*overlay2*](https://github.com/stefanpejcic/openpanel-configuration/blob/main/docker/overlay2/daemon.json).
-Configuration file `/etc/docker/daemon.json` is not modified on update.

 ## MySQL